chl0908/Final-Project/report.md

 # ARRESTS IN 2013
-* ### BASED ON _AGE, RACE & CRIME_
+###### BASED ON _AGE, RACE & CRIME_

 ![jpd](images.png)

-Our project’s purpose is to provide insight into the relationship between
+Our project's purpose is to provide insight into the relationship between
 _age, race and crime_.
 The data used for this project was collected in 2013 by the FBI and published by the Uniform Crime Report on their website.
-The main question we are attempting to answer through this app is whether or not a person’s race and age would affect their likelihood of being arrested.
+The main question we are attempting to answer through this app is whether or not a person's race and age would affect their likelihood of being arrested.
 This topic has been a major public controversy that has been debated upon for many years.
   The user can view data percentages for criminals from either all ages, those under 18 or those who are 18